what we do

 From the Desk of Dr. Sood

-#1.
-Intervene upstream to impact downstream: A large body of research shows that a family of behaviors (such as engaged presence, innovative thinking, discipline, courage, positivity) help enhance performance and decrease stress.
-A set of core principles (such as intentional attention, meaning, gratitude, compassion) influence these behaviors.
+Research shows that a family of behaviors (such as engaged presence, innovative thinking, discipline, courage, positivity) help enhance performance and decrease stress.
+A set of core principles (such as intentional attention, higher purpose, gratitude, kindness) influence these behaviors.
 The principles, in turn, depend on the healthy engagement of the right neural networks.

-Solutions that focus only on the positive behaviors may be acting too downstream and are unlikely to provide a lasting benefit.
+Solutions that focus only on the positive behaviors act too downstream and seldom provide a lasting benefit.

 Instead, engaging the neural networks that host the upstream principles, naturally leads to a robust and sustained change in a broad spectrum of downstream behaviors and outcomes.

 For example, asking people to sound positive and upbeat is insufficient.
-Instead, infusing hope, inspiring meaning, enhancing self-worth, and sharing authentic caring, will naturally lead not only to greater happiness, but also better engagement with work, higher productivity, improved relationships, lower turnover, better health, and more.
+Instead, infusing hope, inspiring meaning, enhancing self-worth, and integrating a culture of resilience, will naturally lead not only to lower stress, but also better engagement with work, higher productivity, improved relationships, lower turnover, better health, and more.

 This understanding (intervening upstream to impact downstream) and its application helps us create solutions that remain relevant despite a change in organizational systems, processes, or priorities.

-Our focus on being virtuous isn’t just a “feel-good” intention.
-A robust line of research supports our firm belief that organizations that serve a pro-social meaning are the ones likely to survive over the long-term, have low turnover, and deliver better financial returns.
+Our focus on embracing the core values isn’t just a “feel-good” intention.
+A robust line of research supports our firm belief that organizations that serve a pro-social meaning are the ones likely to survive over the long-term, have lower turnover, and deliver better financial returns.

 Just as we wouldn’t drive a car without knowing how the steering wheel operates, we shouldn’t live our life without a basic knowledge of how our brain functions.
 An essential component of our solutions is helping participants understand some of the neural traps that create disengagement, unwanted stress, and impair physical health.
 We share this information (synthesized from over ten-thousand research studies) in an easy-to-understand language that is fun and participatory.

-#4.
-Customization is the key.
 Some of us have a single discrete stressor.
-Many struggle with fatigue and forgetfulness, while dealing with relationship issues, financial pressures, and a bad diagnosis.
+Many struggle with fatigue and forgetfulness, while dealing with relationship issues, financial pressures, and a health concern.
 Every person, team, and organization’s stressors are unique.
-When offering solutions to different people, while the basic ideas remain similar (the base of the pizza), the toppings we offer change based on the felt needs.
+When offering solutions to different people, while the basic ideas (such as the neuroscience insights) remain similar, the specific skills we suggest change based on the felt needs.

-We have tested our solutions in both short and long in-person versions, online, and with written material in close to 30 clinical trials.
+We have tested our solutions in both short and long in-person versions, online, and with written material in close to 30 clinical trials, the most for any resilience program.
 The results are very encouraging in every format we have tested.
-Further, the basics of the program can be shared in as little as a single 90-minute presentation.
+Further, the basics of the program can be shared in as little as a single 60 to 90 minute presentation.
 We strongly believe in democratizing wellbeing and pride in our scalability.

 Our approach is secular, offered using inclusive language.
 We respect and honor the rich diversity that decorates our planet.
 We try our best to stick to the science and minimize personal bias.
 Our solutions are shared with humility and gratitude, considering it a real privilege that the participants have chosen to share a few moments and sometimes a few stories, of their vulnerability with us.